Hertzole/advanced-level-editor/README.md

 # Advanced Level Editor (ALE)

 ⚠ **ALE IS VERY MUCH IN EARLY DEVELOPMENT!
-EVERYTHING CAN CHANGE ALL OF A SUDDEN!
+ANYTHING CAN CHANGE SUDDENLY!
 USE AT YOUR OWN RISK** ⚠

 ## ❓ What is it?
 ALE is a runtime level editor for Unity that aims to be simple to use both for the user and the developer.
 It's built with performance and usability in mind.
 It should also be extendable so you can adapt it to fit just right for your game.